General employment probity screening

 Please note: The applicant is not issued with a clearance letter, Police Certificate or details relating to their National Criminal History Record Check.
 If documentation of the applicant's criminal history is required, it is recommended that a National Police Certificate be obtained from a police service, such as South Australia Police.

-This type of screening check is not general portable between employer organisations.
+This type of screening check is not generally portable between employer organisations.
 If the employee or volunteer moves to a new role — even within the same organisation/agency — it may be necessary to have the person rescreened.

 Employment agencies: Because general employment probity screening is specific to the role, this type of employment clearance is not suitable for agency staff who undertake a variety of roles.
 It is therefore recommended that employment agencies not direct these staff to obtain this type of screening, but instead direct them to apply for a National Police Check.